Banana Pro

 Post-boot verification checklist

-- Bluetooth functional: sudo hciconfig hci0 up && sudo hcitool scan to test Bluetooth.
+- Bluetooth functional: use sudo hciconfig hci0 up && sudo hcitool scan to test Bluetooth.

-- GPIO accessible: ls /sys/class/gpio to verify the sysfs interface is present.
+- GPIO accessible: ls /sys/class/gpio to confirm the sysfs interface is present.

-- Temperature within range: cat /sys/class/thermal/thermal_zone0/temp (value in millidegrees; should be below 70000 at idle).
+- Temperature within range: cat /sys/class/thermal/thermal_zone0/temp returns millidegrees, and idle should stay below 70000.

-- No kernel errors: journalctl -b -p err to list boot-time errors.
-A few informational warnings are normal; emergency or critical messages require investigation.
+- No kernel errors: journalctl -b -p err lists boot-time errors.
+A few informational warnings are normal, but emergency or critical messages need checking.

 Troubleshooting common issues